-The megascleres of the greater number of species arrayed under the sub-family Spongillinæ are sharp-pointed,-that is, they are either amphioxea or amphitornota.
+The megascleres of the greater number of species arrayed under the sub-family Spongillinæ are sharp-pointed, that is, they are either amphioxea or amphitornota.
 There are, however, a few species which possess spicules with rounded ends, that is, amphistrongyla.
-The species in question are Spongilla nitens (Carter [3]), Spongilla böhmii (Hilgendorf [5], and Spongilla loricata (Weltner [13]), to which may be added Spongilla tanganyikæ, now described for the first time.
-Spongilla tanganyikæ, therefore, seems to be more closely related to these species, so far as the characters of the skeleton are concerned, than to any other species of the Spongillinæ.
-Of the three species named above, it appears to present closer affinity with Spongilla böhmii than with either of the other two, for in Spongilla nitens and in Spongilla loricata the amphistrongyla are smooth, while in both Spongilla böhmii and Spongilla tanganyikæ they are spiny.
+The species in question are Spongilla nitens (Carter), Spongilla böhmii (Hilgendorf) and Spongilla loricata (Weltner), to which may be added Spongilla tanganyika, now described for the first time.
+Spongilla tanganyika, therefore, seems to be more closely related to these species, so far as the characters of the skeleton are concerned, than to any other species of the Spongillinæ.
+Of the three specie named above it appears to present closer affinity with Spongilla böhmii than with either of the other two, for in Spongilla nitens and in Spongilla loricata the amphistrongyla are smooth, while in both Spongilla böhmii and Spongilla tanganyika they are spiny.
 In the former the spines are more thickly set at the end, which is a special feature of the megascleres of some species of the Lubomirskinæ, and which may point to a certain amount of affinity in that direction, while in the latter they are evenly distributed over the whole spicule.
-In Spongilla böhmii the megaseleres are curved as in Spongilla nitens, Spongilla loricata, and most of the Lubomirskinæ, while in Spongilla tanganvikæ they are straight.
-However, there is among the Lubomirskinæ a variety of Lubomirskia intermedia, described by Dybowski as var. a, in which the spicules are spiny and almost straight.
-The spines are evenly distributed, and the ends of the spicules in many cases present the amphistrongylote character.
-Another feature of Lubomirskia intermedia agreeing with Spongilla tanganvikæ is that the microscleres are smooth, and almost equal the megascleres in length.
-In Lubomirskia bacilifera and Lubomirskia papyracea the spicules are Amphistrongylote, though in the former the spines are arranged at the ends of the spicules, in contrast with those of Spongilla tanganyikæ, but to a certain extent agreeing with those of Spongilla böhmii, while in the latter the spines are evenly distributed over the shaft of the spicule, in contrast with those of Spongilla böhmii, but similar to those of Spongilla tanganyikæ.
+In Spongilla böhmii the megascleres are curved as in Spongilla nitens,

+Spongilla loricata and most of the Lubomirskia, while in Spongilla tanganvikæ they are straight.
+However, there is among the Lubomirskinæ a variety of Lubomirskinæ intermedia, described by Dybowski as var. a, in which the spicules are spiny and almost straight.
+The spines are evenly distributed, and in many cases the ends of the spicules present the amphistrongylote character.
+Another feature of Lubomirskia intermedia agreeing with Spongilla tanganyikæ is that the microscleres are smooth and almost equal to the megascleres in length.
+In Lubomirskia bracilifera and Lubomirska papyracea the spicules are Amphistrongylote, though in the former the spines are arrayed at the ends of the spicules, in contrast with those of Sponeilla tanganvika, but to a certain extent agreeing with those of Spongilla böhmii, while in the latter the spines are evenly distributed over the shaft of the spicule, in contrast with those of Spongilla böhmii, but similar to those of Spongilla tanganyikæ.

-From these points of comparison it seems that Spongilla tanganyikæ as well as Spongilla böhmii must be closely related to the Lubomirskinæ.
-Had it not been for the presence of the gemmule in the small piece of Spongilla tanganyikæ at my disposal, I would certainly have placed it among the Lubomirskinæ.
-On the other hand, were gemmules to be found in any species of the Lubomirskinæ, it would have to be removed from that sub-family as at present defined.
-Consequently I venture to suggest that the sub-family Lubomirskinæ should be abolished, and the species contained in it placed under the Spongillinæ, which then could be rearranged into a number of genera according to the characters of the megascleres.
+From these points of comparison it seems that Spongilla tanganyikæ, as well as Spongilla böhmii, must be closely related to the Lubomirskinæ.
+Had it not been for the presence of the gemmule in the small piece of Spongilla tanganyikæ, I should certainly have placed it among the Lubomirskinæ.
+On the other hand, were the gemmules to be found in any species of the Lubomirskinæ, the Tanganyika form would have to be removed from that sub-family as at present defined.
+Consequently, I venture to suggest that the sub-family Lubomirskinæ should be abolished and the species contained in it placed under the Spongillinæ, which then could be arranged into a number of genera according to the character of their megascleres.